 A term used to describe a person who may have the biological attributes of both sexes or whose biological attributes do not fit with societal assumptions about what constitutes male or female.Intersex people may identify as male, female or non-binary.Stonewall works with intersex groups to provide its partners and stakeholders information and evidence about areas of disadvantage experienced by intersex people but does not, after discussions with members of the intersex community, include intersex issues as part of its current remit at this stage.

 Refers to a woman who has a romantic and/or sexual orientation towards women.
+Some non-binary people may also identify with this term.

 The fear or dislike of someone because they are or are perceived to be a lesbian.